 South Africa, as idyllically beautiful as it is, hides a perilous past that extends beyond the break of the waves along the endless coast.
 We take a look at three famous shipping disasters that got the best of the brave souls who ventured too far into the watery wilderness that surrounds this magnificent land.

-The wreck of the Sao Bento was immortalised in this woodcut
+The wreck of the Sao Bento was immortalized in this woodcut

 This painting depicts how the survivors escaped to dry land